 Sixth-form colleges provide high quality academic education for 16- to 18-year-old pupils enabling them to progress to university, the workplace or higher-level vocational education.
-There are 280 colleges in the UK and 68 are designated as sixth-form colleges, offering an extensive range of academic, technical and professional courses as well as apprenticeships.
+There are 251 colleges in the UK and 62 are designated as sixth-form colleges, offering an extensive range of academic, technical and professional courses as well as apprenticeships.
 Sixth-form colleges have a reputation for academic excellence, many of them being rated outstanding by Ofsted.
-However, they do not have a history of offering boarding accommodation – something we are changing at Richard Huish College in Taunton.
+However, they do not have a history of offering boarding accommodation – something we have changed at Richard Huish College in Taunton.

 While state boarding schools are well established, boarding at a sixth-form college is a relatively rare concept.
 Each year, state boarding schools regularly outperform other state schools with a good number topping academic league tables around the country.
 The combination of the excellent state-funded education and a boarding community enables pupils to make the most of their talents and abilities.
 However, these schools offer Level 2 (GCSE) and Level 3 (A level) qualifications and are for pupils aged 11 to 18, while a sixth-form college is a more adult environment and only has pupils who are between 16 and 19 years.